benchristel/process-to-processes/src/SoftwareDevelopment/KnowWhy.md

 - "That's just the way we do it here."
 - "It's a best practice."
 - "We have to do it this way."
+- "We have a tool that does this, so why not use it?"

 I consider these non-answers because they don't address the intent of the question. _What benefit_ are you hoping to secure by doing this particular thing in this particular way?